jdittrich/userNeedResearchBook/text/allURBook.md

 lead to the provision of a wiki for collecting best practices for doing common repairs and maintenance.

-If you have a new idea you can ask yourself »Does this idea follow what is stated in the group titles?
+If you have a new idea you can ask: »Does this idea follow what is stated in the group titles?
-Does it violate it them?«.
+Does it violate them?«.
 You may ask yourself »Which design could I  create based on this theme?«.
 Since the themes are based on our data, they will express the actual needs of your users and not some (potentially stereotypical) assumptions.